NiftySoft/example-spring-data-jpa/README.md

 multiple views of the same model.

 #### Widgets, Sprockets, and Categories
 The data model is excessively simple, yet ridiculously abstract.
+The point of this is to focus on the features provided by Spring Data
+JPA / Spring Boot, rather than the details of the application.

-It consists of a single one-to-many relationship, and another many-to-many relationship.
-Each `Widget` contains multiple `Sprockets`. `Sprockets` can be found in one of several `Categories`.
+The model consists of a single one-to-many relationship, and another many-to-many relationship.
+Each `Widget` contains multiple
+`Sprockets`. `Sprockets` can be found in one of several `Categories`.
 Both `Sprockets` and `Widgets` have a `Type`. `Categories` have a `Color` (why not?).

 ### WidgetViews